 This game is essentially about collecting pieces to a jigsaw puzzle where players have little control of finding the final segment.
 Unless a radar is put into the game, finding that last deoxy will be difficult.
 Alternatively, players can use Discord to report where Ron Weasley’s right ear went.
 This game is all about exploring and hoping that final fragment is nearby–either in the wild or hidden in a fortress.

-More tablet/smartphone-based Augmented Reality (AR) games based on intellectual property (franchise) are available to play.
+More tablet/smartphone-based Augmented Reality games based on popular franchise are being made every day for those fans to play.
 While the technology is still at its infancy (i.e. requiring you to stare at a screen than the world), smart glasses is still not a thing and neuro interfaces are not likely to arrive soon.
 They are fun diversions to pass the time with.
 Unless noted, these games are available for both iOS and Android.